Pierre Auger Observatory Open Data

 • Auxiliary data:

 these are additional data necessary for a full physics analysis but that are not extracted directly from the raw data.
-They include the position of the SD stations, the position of the FD pixels, the SD exposure, the FD acceptance.
+They include the position of the water-Cherenkov detector stations, the position of the air-fluorescence telescope pixels, the exposure of the SD1500 and SD750 arrays, the acceptance of the fluorescence detector for mass composition analysis.

 Pseudo-raw and reconstructed cosmic-ray data are provided in JSON format.
 Reconstructed cosmic-ray data are also available in CSV format, representing a summary of the JSON files and containing the information that is needed for analysis.
 Similarly, atmospheric and scaler, and auxiliary data are in CSV format.